Imagine the biggest question you can think of. Then answer it here.

 Explore supernovae alongside a Nobel laureate.
 Learn how to make music with lasers.
 Create devices that will save lives in impoverished countries.
 Take a grand tour of the cities that inspired some of the world’s great thinkers—Venice, Florence, Paris, or London.
 Research at Hopkins happens in labs, libraries, and across the world.
-As early as their first year, Hopkins students can jump into research of their own design, or they can work alongside faculty mentors to assist with projects.
+Hopkins students have opportunities to jump into research of their own design, or work alongside faculty mentors who are eager to include undergraduates in their projects.

 Supporting ideas with the best resources

-- HOUR, our home for encouraging and supporting undergraduate research, helps connect students to research opportunities both inside and outside of Hopkins.
+- The Hopkins Office for Undergraduate Research (HOUR) is our home for encouraging and supporting undergraduate research, and helps connect students to research opportunities both inside and outside of Hopkins.

-of Johns Hopkins students participate in some form of research during their time here
+of students participate in some form of research during their time here

 Programs and fellowships